Subject Access Requests – What is ‘proportionate’ to ask for?

 - Ask for more information to clarify the request, if necessary

 So, how can you approach the issue of ensuring someone is who they say they are?

 What does GDPR & the ICO say about identity verification?

 “The controller should use all reasonable measures to verify the identity of a data subject who requests access, in particular in the context of online services and online identifiers.”

 “You can ask for enough information to judge whether the requester (or the person the request is made on behalf of) is the person that the data is about.
-The key point is that you must be reasonable about what you ask for.
-You should not request more information if the identity of the requester is obvious to you.
+The key point is that you must be reasonable and proportionate about what you ask for.
+You should not request more information if the requester’s identity is obvious to you.
 This is particularly the case when you have an ongoing relationship with the individual.”